PX4/PX4-user_guide/en/frames_vtol/vtol_tiltrotor_omp_hobby_zmo_fpv.md

 Key airframe features:

-- Spacious interior
+- Compact and easy to transport
 - Pre installed actuators
 - Quick release wing connecting system
+- Transport case in kit included
 - ~35 minute long flight times (depending on takeoff weight)
 - VTOL enables flying in locations where a fixed wing couldn't fly
 - Battery and charger included in the kit
 - Easy overall build
 - Space to mount FPV and/or action camera in the front
-- Airspeed data from pitot/static probe
-- Lidar distance sensor

 Depending on the final takeoff weight the hover time might be limited, since there is not a lot of air circulation inside the fuselage when the vehicle is hovering.
+Therefore the ESC's might overheat.

 ## Where to Buy